 Reviews the LPR program and recommends modifications to the program, as necessary, to the Director, DFM.

-Coordinates performance review input from DFM staff in response to the LPR and assures staff involvement in the support of the LPR .
+Coordinates performance review input from DFM staff in response to the LPR facility assessment package (for facilities without a clean LPR) and assures staff involvement in the support of the LPR development meeting.

-Comments and concurs on the LPR .
+Comments and concurs on the LPR letter for facilities with an ANI.

-Coordinates DFM participation in the LPR /for the subject facility, if applicable.
+Coordinates DFM participation in the LPR public/safeguards meetings for the subject facility, if applicable.

 Maintains/updates this IMC by providing necessary staff.

-05.08 Chief, Branch (FOB) , .
+05.08 Chief, Fuels Oversight Branch (FOB) 1 and 2, DFRSS.

 Coordinates licensee performance reviews in accordance with this IMC.